decentraland/documentation/content/creator/sdk7/3d-essentials/colliders.md

 The scene can handle separate collision layers, that have different behaviors.

-You can configure a `MeshCollider` component to only respond to one kind of interaction, or to severa lof them.
+You can configure a `MeshCollider` component to only respond to one kind of interaction, or to several of them.
 To do this, set the `collisionMask` property to one of the following values:

 - `ColliderLayer.CL_PHYSICS`: Only blocks player movement (and doesn't affect pointer events)
 - `ColliderLayer.CL_POINTER`: Responds only to pointer events (and doesn't block the player movement)